Best Diet for Dart Frog (Dendrobatidae) (2026 Guide)

 Dart Frog (Dendrobatidae) Nutritional Profile

 Every Dart Frog (Dendrobatidae) has nutritional demands driven by its Very Small (0.5-2 in) build, bold energy, and expected 10-15 years lifespan.
 Getting the diet right from the start pays dividends in health and quality of life.
 As a tiny amphibian, Dart Frog (Dendrobatidae) has a fast metabolism requiring calorie-dense food in small, frequent portions.
 Hypoglycemia is a real risk, so never skip meals.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Dart Frog (Dendrobatidae) to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Dart Frog (Dendrobatidae) to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Dart Frog (Dendrobatidae)